 ||Lessons Learned and the Future of Leadership

 NACUBO is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 Participants in the Emerging Leaders Program may earn up to an estimated 28 CPE credits in categories including Communications and Marketing, Personal Development, and Specialized Knowledge if they participate in all program components.
-(The estimated CPEs do not include those earned for participating in the NACUBO 2021 Annual Meeting.)
 No prerequisites and/or advance preparation are required, aside from the application process.
 The program is targeted to the intermediate course level.

-The Emerging Leaders Program fee of $1,995 includes registration for a minimum of 14 online cohort convenings.
+The Emerging Leaders Program fee of $2,495 includes registration for a minimum of 11 online cohort convenings and an in-person gathering October 2-4, 2022 (location TBD).
 Leadership assessments, course materials, and distance learning support are also included.
 Participants will receive certificates of completion at the conclusion of the program.
-Participants will also receive complimentary registration for the NACUBO 2021 Annual Meeting (July 27-30).